Rindhujatreesa/Big_Data_Processing_Projects/Steam_Review_Analysis/README.md

 **Technology Stack:**
 - **Spark SQL:** Used for extraction, processing, and analysis of the data set.
-- **Spark MLib:** Uses the ALS collaborative filtering algorithm for recommending games.
+- **Spark MLLib:** Uses the ALS collaborative filtering algorithm for recommending games.
 - **Pandas:** Employed for exploratory data analysis and manipulation.
 - **Matplotlib and Seaborn:** Utilized for data visualization to derive meaningful insights.
 - **Hadoop Distributed File System (HDFS):** Chosen for storing the extensive dataset.